Skip to content

 Tools like Bluesky and AT Protocol have their own tradeoffs and considerations (what @ntnsndr.in describes as "implicit feudalism" for one) but personally my belief in self-determination extends to my technology use and development.
 And the opportunity to build out an extensible Black social network that can be controlled by community instead of corporations, that doesn't require being segregated from the broader social space, and reflects the many aspects of the diaspora (not just whatever is trendy at the time or what a corporation is pushing on me) is too important to pass up."

-But no. Instead, all the discussions of power distributins are in a deracialized context.
+But no. Instead, all the discussions of power distributions are in a deracialized context.
 Watch whiteness write.

 Pay attention, dammit!